eeoooue/hons-moorhouse-p/ObsidianVault/PDD/Part1/1-02-Objectives.md

 Objectives need to be **SMART** - [[SMART Objectives]]

-#### Paperwork

-Deliver an unambiguous Project Definition Document (2500 words max.) which clarifies the scope, objectives, and deliverables of the project.
-The document should propose a timeline (including a Gantt chart) and evidence consideration of project risks, mitigations and any ethical issues.

-Deliver a comprehensive Final Report (15000 words max.) which details key elements of the project, evidences independent research in the form of a literature review, and details a high-level design of the software to be delivered.
-Further, the report should convey a timeline of efforts to meet the objectives outlined, and include a brief report for each experiment conducted in improving the alignment algorithm.
+### Aims

+To create a command line alignment tool capable of performing Multiple Sequence Alignment (MSA) on authentic test cases/data.

+To explore, understand and communicate the strengths and weaknesses of a single-state metaheuristic strategy for sequence alignment.

+To consider and discuss whether population-based methods should be favoured over single-state methods in regards to the problem of MSA.
 #### Performing MSA

-**correctly**

-Produce alignment tool that performs MSA on a set of supplied sequences, conserving the sequence identifiers and biological information of the sequences themselves. (i.e. no information loss/misinformation)
+Produce an alignment tool that performs MSA on a set of supplied sequences, conserving the sequence identifiers and biological information of the sequences themselves. **(Sprint 3)**

-**efficiently**

-Deliver a command-line tool that can perform multiple sequence alignment on a testcase of 3 protein sequences on a university desktop computer within 5 minutes. **(Sprint 3)**
+Deliver a command-line tool that (on a university desktop computer) can perform multiple sequence alignment efficiently, aligning:

-Deliver a command-line tool that can perform multiple sequence alignment on a testcase of 5 protein sequences on a university desktop computer within 1 minute. **(Sprint 5)**
+- a testcase of 3 protein sequences within 60 seconds. **(Sprint 3)**

-Deliver a command-line tool that can perform multiple sequence alignment on a testcase of 8 protein sequences on a university desktop computer within 10 seconds. **(Sprint 6)**
+- a testcase of 6 protein sequences within 10 seconds. **(Sprint 6)**

-**Trying Named Objective Functions**

-Experiment with using a Weighted Sum-of-Pairs objective function (alone or in combination) to guide the process of sequence alignment.

-Experiment with using a Gap Penalty objective function alongside other function(s) to guide the process of sequence alignment.

-Experiment with using a Totally Conserved Columns objective function alongside other function(s) to guide the process of sequence alignment.

-#### Work with Established File Formats
+#### Work With Established File Formats

-Deliver an alignment tool that can read a set of biological sequences from a FASTA file (.faa) specified as a command line argument. **(Sprint 4)**

-Deliver an alignment tool that can output an alignment of biological sequences as a FASTA file (.faa) to the location specified in a command-line argument. **(Sprint 4)**
+Support an established file format as an input source for biological data.
+Sufficient justification should be given for the choice of this file format. **(Sprint 4)**

+Support an established file format as output for the alignment of sequences produced by the software.
+Sufficient justification should be given for the choice of this format, which may differ from the input format. **(Sprint 4)**

 #### Experiment with metaheuristics

-By conducting an experiment, identify a heuristic for deciding on the number of iterations of improvement to be performed for each set of input sequences. **(Sprint 6)**
+By conducting an experiment, identify a suitable heuristic for deciding on the number of iterations of improvement to be performed for each set of input sequences. **(Sprint 6)**

 By conducting an experiment, contrast, assess and discuss quantitative differences between using a population-based or single-state metaheuristic method as the basis for the alignment software. **(Sprint 7**)

+**Trying Named Objective Functions**

+Assess the use of the Weighted Sum-of-Pairs objective function to guide the process of sequence alignment.

+Assess the use of the Gap Penalty objective function alongside other function(s) to guide the process of sequence alignment.

+Assess the use of the Totally Conserved Columns objective function alongside other function(s) to guide the process of sequence alignment.

+Assess the use of the following objective functions to guide the process of sequence alignment :
+- **Weighted Sum-of-Pairs**
+- **Gap Penalty**
+- **Totally Conserved Columns**

+**Using Multi-Objective Metaheuristics**

+By conducting an experiment, compare the effectiveness single-objective and multi-objective approaches for MSA, as evaluated using structural benchmarking.

+To contribute to current research surrounding Multiple Sequence Alignment (MSA), the program should demonstrate multi-objective optimisation for the alignment methods supported.
+TODO: isnt SMART

 #### Case Study